January 2, 2026 (5mo ago) — last updated March 22, 2026 (3mo ago)

 The Real Game-Changer: Interactive Content

 For service businesses, an embedded tool can provide immediate utility.
-For example, a contractor can add a Home Renovation Budget Estimator so visitors get personalized cost estimates right on the page.
+For example, a contractor can add a Home Renovation Budget Estimator so visitors get personalized cost estimates on the page.
 That immediate value increases time on page and produces more qualified leads.

 Interactive tools are often low effort to add and high impact in results.